gotchoices/MyCHIPs/doc/work-testing.md

 For running isolated tests, something like this should work:
 ```
+  cd test/mocha
   npx mocha sch-crypto
 ```

-Keep in mind that many of the tests assume that other tests have run just before them.
+Keep in mind that many of the tests assume that other tests have run just prior.
 They expect the database to be a certain state before they begin.
 See the notes at the beginning of each test.
-For example, you may have to run something like this to get valid results:
+For example, you may have to run a certain string of tests in just the right order to get valid results:
 ```
   npx mocha impexp testusers models
+  npx mocha impexp user2 sch-path sch-route route sch-lift.js
 ```

 When debugging a failed test, this procedure may help: